nyakowint/xsoverlay-keyboard-osc/README.md

 - Positioning is still a little weird, especially if you scale the keyboard

-Steam might not instantly detect XSOverlay as closed.
-Not a big deal but this is out of my control just so you know
+- ~~Steam might not instantly detect XSOverlay as closed.~~
+   - This was *not* a bie/plugin issue, Xiexe has since fixed this. woohoo

-If you find any other issues create an issue so i can remember to try and fix it when i feel like it
+If you have any other annoyances raise an issue and I might be able to fix it

 ## Build from source